 PARS will also establish relationships with local clinics and physicians’ offices for the purpose of receiving client referrals for the program and obtaining the necessary client information for processing applications.

 The PARS coordinator is also trained to assist with enrollment in health care insurance and FoodShare.

-The main goal of the PARS program is to ensure clients age 60 and over are receiving and taking their medication(s) as directed, so that their health is not compromised.
+The main goal of the PARS program is to ensure clients are receiving and taking their medication(s) as directed, so that their health is not compromised.
 Secondary goals include:

 Questions or inquiries can be directed to the PARS Program Coordinator at the following address:

 SDC does not discriminate in its programs, activities, facilities, employment, or educational opportunities on the basis of a

 person’s sex, race, age, religion, national origin, ancestry, creed, pregnancy, marital or parental status, sexual orientation, or disability.